-Join Simon Allardice for an in-depth discussion in this video Rule 3: Understand what's under your control, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Rule 3: Understand what's under your control, part of Programming Foundations: Code Efficiency.

 We can't treat efficiency as one problem with one solution.…Even trying to summarize the word results in ugly business…buzz word phrases like, making efficient use of computational resources.…Well, we could simplify that as just making…the most of what we have available to us.…The memory, the CPU, the file assets and the network abilities of whatever we have.…But that doesn't mean always grabbing as much as…possible, it may mean the opposite.
 It may mean being a good neighbor.…But before we dive into those four specific…areas of memory, algorithmic…efficiency,disk based resources, network resources.…